Navedia/Carbon-Site-Builder---https-Learning/sample.md

 #  Does This Sound Familiar?

-"My son is struggling to focus and is failing in school?"
+"My son is failing in school?"

-"My daughter is  withdrawn and anxious she isn't revising."
+"My daughter is withdrawn and anxious she isn't revising!"

-"I want to support my children, I havent got the time to drop them off at separate revision classed."
+"I want to support my children, I haven't got the time to drop them off at separate revision classes."

- ACT  Now
+** ACT  Now**

 We're here to provide valuable assistance through our **Advice**, **Coaching**, and **Tutoring **services.
 Let us guide you to make informed decisions.